 Rogelio played baseball from the age of 7.
-Limonar was the name of the first team that he played with, and the fans gave him that as a nickname since the word was embroidered on the back of his uniform shirt.
+Limonar was the name of the initial team that he played with, and the fans gave him that as a nickname since the word was embroidered on the back of his uniform shirt.
 The town, roughly 10 miles east of Cidra, gave another great ballplayer to the world: shortstop Silvio García.

 Roberto González Echevarría wrote, “A significant development in the thirties and forties was the emergence of players, mostly pitchers, from the provinces. . .white guajiros – country bumpkins.”
-He added that “the rural aristocracy of the Amateur League . . . fed on the nationalism of the period.”
+He added that “the rural aristocracy of the Amateur League . . . fed on the nationalism of the period.”2

 Even though white-only social clubs dominated that scene, the level of competition was high.
-An expert on Cuban baseball, Peter Bjarkman, described it as “a thriving tradition that grew up alongside Havana’s pro league and that, for much of the first half of the twentieth century, actually outstripped the pro game in island-wide popularity and fan stature.”
-Cuban all-star teams of the day also made a good showing against major leaguers.
-After the Boston Red Sox lost such a game in 1941, manager Joe Cronin reportedly said, “They may be amateurs, but many are better than our players.”
+An expert on Cuban baseball, Peter Bjarkman, described it as “a thriving tradition that grew up alongside Havana’s pro league and that, for much of the first half of the twentieth century, actually outstripped the pro game in island-wide popularity and fan stature.”3 Cuban all-star teams of the day also made a good showing against major leaguers.
+After the Boston Red Sox lost such a game in 1941, manager Joe Cronin reportedly said, “They may be amateurs, but many are better than our players.”4

 In 1940 Martínez joined Deportivo Matanzas in the Amateur League.
 He remained there through 1944 or possibly 1945, posting a record of 49-22 and a 2.62 ERA.
 The 1943 season was noteworthy; at least one other expert, César López, viewed it as the best-quality season for the Cuban amateur league.
 It was a great race between Círculo de Artesanos, starring Jiquí Moreno, and Deportivo Matanzas.
 Amateur league games took place just once a week, and Moreno started virtually every Sunday for Artesanos.
 By contrast, Matanzas relied on three pitchers: Martínez, Consuegra, and Ángel “Catayo” González.
-The trio was known, without much imagination, as Los Tres Mosqueteros – The Three Musketeers.
+The trio was known, without much imagination, as Los Tres Mosqueteros – The Three Musketeers.5